FRESHFARM COVID-19 Response

 - ALL PRODUCTS SOLD MUST BE PRE-PACKAGED (packaging does not need to be plastic).
 Customers MUST NOT be allowed to handle and browse products under your tent.
 Rearrange your market setup to discourage shoppers from entering your tent.
 Please ask customers to hold on to returnable packaging (i.e. egg cartons, pint/quart containers, etc) until a later date.

 - Implement contactless pay, pre-order/pickup, and other low-touch or no-touch options as much as possible.

 FRESHFARM Market Managers:

-- We have added hand washing stations at every market, with hand sanitizer available at the market information table.
+- We have added hand washing stations at markets, with hand sanitizer available at the market information table.

 - Market managers will enforce social distancing by placing chalk or tape marks at 6 feet intervals to help with line management at vendor tents, and will remind shoppers as they enter the market, and throughout the market space.

 - We will restrict the number of shoppers in the market when necessary and will limit the number of entry points to the market.
 Please check specific market details on your preferred market’s page.

 - Managers are working with farmers and producers to increase spacing between vendor tents and maintain one-way flow of traffic.
 We will close off the front of vendors’ tents with caution tape to prevent shoppers from entering.